rabbitmq/workloads/resiliency/resilient-spring-cloud-stream/README.md

 <br/>

 <a name="2f"></a>
-## Verify Guarantee of delivery - 2.f Connection drops while sending a message
+## Verify Guarantee of delivery-2f Connection drops while sending a message

 Something can go wrong right when we are sending a message.
 These could be the reasons:
 - it is not possible to establish any connection